Strategic Sourcing & Other Vendor Management Best Practices

-Generic criteria is great…for buying toothpaste.
+Generic criteria can be fine…for buying toothpaste.
 Not in an RFP.
 Not for choosing a critical partner.
-Anyone making a significant sourcing decision has very specific expectations for their vendors; and waiting to communicate those requirements until scoring and contract evaluation just makes your job more difficult…and it wastes the vendor’s time.
+Anyone making a significant sourcing decision has very specific expectations for their vendors, and waiting to communicate those requirements until scoring and contract evaluation just makes your job more difficult…and it wastes the vendor’s time.
 These tactics could be pushing vendors away from responding at all, which means you’re not evaluating all the options.

 Cheesy pick up lines don’t fly.
 Blanket emails don’t get opened.
 And nonspecific RFPs aren’t effective either.
 People (including vendors) know when something is over-used, non-applicable, and not worth their time.
 Luckily, there’s an easy fix.